By : Quentin - Categories : Histoires de vêtements

 • 12oz denim developed by Sugar Cane

-• Slightly tapered, more contemporary fit
+• More contemporary slightly tapered fit

-• Highly authentic denim
+• Highly authentic denim character

 • Excellent fading potential